lesaux/puppet-graphite/README.md

 ###Warning

 This work is not complete yet, but it should work.
+I haven't worked on the carbon-aggregator yet.

 ###Overview